 Hyphema (Bleeding in Eye) Overview

 Trauma to the eye can cause bleeding in the front (or anterior chamber) of the eye between the cornea and the iris.
-This bleeding into the anterior chamber of the eye is called a hyphema.
+This “inside the eye” bleeding contained in the anterior chamber of the eye is called a hyphema.

-Trauma to the eye may initially cause a small hyphema.
-More severe bleeding may follow in 3-5 days.
-This trauma is usually blunt or closed trauma, and it may be the result of an athletic injury from a flying object, a stick, a ball, or another player's elbow.
+Blunt trauma to the eye is the usual cause of a hyphema.
+Additional bleeding may follow in the next 3-5 days even without additional trauma.
+This injury is usually blunt or closed trauma with typical causes, including athletic injury from a flying object, a stick, a ball, or another player's elbow.
 Other causes include industrial accidents, falls, and fights.

 A person with a hyphema may have had a recent incident of eye trauma, might feel pain in the injured eye, and may have blurred vision.